 Getting a premium reduction can be difficult if you have other health risks holding you back.
 But it’s still possible – especially if you quit smoking while you’re still healthy.
 Bottom line: If you can quit smoking, you can start saving.

 If you’re ready to quit smoking, these tips and resources can help you get started: How to quit smoking.

 Read more: Is permanent life insurance right for you?

 How to buy life insurance

 Ready to seal the deal on your life insurance?
-In most provinces, you can either purchase life insurance online or through an advisor.
-But if you live in Quebec, you’ll have to talk to a licensed representative to complete an application.
+In most provinces, you can purchase life insurance online or through an advisor.

-Usually, when you buy life insurance through an advisor, the policy you’re applying for will be fully underwritten.
+Usually, when you buy life insurance through an advisor, the policy you’re applying for will go through the underwriting process.
 The underwriting requirements will depend on many factors, including your age and how much insurance you’re looking for.
 The older you are and the more insurance you’re looking for, the more rigorous the underwriting.
-Buying guaranteed-issue life insurance online, however, typically requires no health information from you, other than whether you’re a smoker.
+Buying guaranteed life insurance online, however, typically requires no health information from you, other than whether you’re a smoker.

 There are two ways to get life insurance from Sun Life: